 In addition to the market participants and TSO representatives, energy market authorities responsible for regulation approval and execution from all NBS countries can participate in the meetings.

 The members and deputy members are appointed for a term of two years.
-For the first two-year term, half of the members and deputy members shall continue for an additional one-year period to ensure continuity.
+To ensure continuity only one new member and one new deputy member per country will be appointed.
 The following terms will have a length of two years.
 If a member is prevented from finishing their term, the member must inform the secretary and eSett board will appoint a new member to their place.

-A deputy member shall participate in the meeting if the member is unable to attend the meeting. .
+A deputy member shall participate in the meeting if the member is unable to attend the meeting.

 In all Customer Committee work, the members shall represent their corresponding market roles and not their own companies by proposing solutions that improve the market functioning as a whole.